tldr-pages/tldr/pages/linux/strace.md

 `strace -p {{pid}} -T`

-- Start tracing a program by executing it:
+-- Start tracing a program by executing it:

 `strace {{program}}`

+- Start tracing file operations of a program:

+`strace -e trace=file {{program}}`